Jurm (2005 film)

+Jurm (English: Crime) is a 2005 Indian Hindi-language thriller film written and directed by Vikram Bhatt.
+It stars Bobby Deol, Lara Dutta, Milind Soman and Gul Panag.
+The film follows a rich industrialist who gets arrested for his wife's murder and pleads not guilty.

+The marketing of the film included a promotional mobile video game based on the film by Paradox Studios.
+The film was released on 18 February 2005.
+With critics praising the thrills, performances and music while criticizing the predictability in the screenplay, the film failed at the box office.

 Summary

 Avinash Malhotra, a rich businessman, is arrested for murdering his wife Sanjana.
-All the evidence points towards his guilt, but Avinash himself is unsure whether he really killed her.
-A guilt-ridden and distraught Avinash asks the help from his friend and lawyer Rohit to escape from sure punishment.
-But Avinash doesn't know that he is going to get in an even bigger mess than he is trying to get out from.
+All the evidence points towards his guilt, but Avinash himself is unsure whether he killed her.
+A guilt-ridden and distraught Avinash asks the help of his friend and lawyer Rohit to escape from sure punishment.
+But Avinash doesn't know that he is going to get into an even bigger mess than he is trying to get out of.